cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

 We have been installing two specific Node.js packages - `express` and `pug` - for everyone but what if there are dev teams that want to use different or additional packages.
 We can allow individual teams to set a `npmPackages` propety in the `.nodejs-app` marker file and then load that file with the `readProperties` step.
 We can then use that value to override the packages installed by default in the `nodejs` `container` steps of the **App Setup** nested `stage`.

 1. Open the GitHub editor for the **nodejs-app/Jenkinsfile.template** Pipeline script in the **master** branch of your forked **custom-marker-pipelines** repository.
 2. The `readProperties` step will read a file in the current working directory and return a map of String keys and values.
 In order to use this map of key/value pairs in our Pipeine script we will assign it as a value of a newly defined Groovy variable.
 However, the Declarative syntax does not allow defining or assigning values to variables.
 So we will need to use the `script` block again - this time so that we can assign the output of the `readProperties` step to use in our `nodejs` steps.
-Add the following `script` block right after the `checkout scm` step of the **Web Tests** nested `stage`:
+Add the following `script` block right after the `checkout scm` step of the **Nodejs Setup** nested `stage` of the **Web Tests** parent `stage`:

 ```
                 script {
                   //use the Pipeline Utility Steps plugin readProperties step to read the .nodejs-app custom marker file
                   def props = readProperties file: '.nodejs-app'
                   env.npmPackages = props['npmPackages']
                 }
 ```

 3. Next replace the `npm i -S express pug` of the `nodejs` `sh` step with the value of the `npmPackages` property - note the use of **triple double-quotes** instead of **triple single-quotes** - this is required to [support the interpolation](https://jenkins.io/doc/book/pipeline/jenkinsfile/#string-interpolation) of our `npmPackages` variable.
 The entire `nodejs` `container` block should match the following:

 ```
                 container('nodejs') {
                   sh """
                     npm i -S ${npmPackages}
                     node ./hello.js &
                   """
                 }
 ```

 4. Commit the changes and then navigate to the **master** branch of your **helloworld-nodejs** job in Blue Ocean on your Team Master and run the job.
 The browser tests will both fail because we didn't add an `npmPackages` property to the `.nodejs-app` marker file in the **helloworld-nodejs** repository: <p><img src="img/advanced/props_failure.png" width=850/>  <p>The **express** framework and **pug** templating are what the majority of the dev teams use for Node.js development.
 So what we really want is to have a default value set, and then allow different dev teams to override that value if they are using different packages.
 Lucky for us, the `readProperties` step includes a parameter aptly named `defaults` that allows us to provide a map containing default key/values.
 We will update the `readProperties` script block with a map of default values and add the `defaults` parameter set to that map:

 ```
                 script {
                   //define default values that may be overridden via the .nodejs-app file
                   def d = [npmPackages: 'express pug']
                   //use the Pipeline Utility Steps plugin readProperties step to read the .nodejs-app custom marker file
                   def props = readProperties defaults: d, file: '.nodejs-app'
                   env.npmPackages = props['npmPackages']
                 }
 ```

 5. Commit the changes and then navigate to the **master** branch of your **helloworld-nodejs** job in Blue Ocean on your Team Master and run the job.
 The job will complete successfully using our default values for `npmPackages`. <p><img src="img/advanced/read_properties_with_defaults.png" width=800/>